 Key Points of Your Specific Funding Situation and Review Your Contract Financing Options:

-1. Do you offer a Product or Service?
+1. Do you provide a Product or Service?

 This is probably the most critical question.
 A contract or purchase order is a nice piece of paper until you live up to it.
 How can both you and your funding source mitigate the risk of the invoice not getting paid by your creditworthy customer because of quality, quantity or timeliness issues?